-If you want a happy birthday banner that you can use over and over again you will love this happy birthday banner DIY!
+If you want a happy birthday banner that you can use over and over again you will love this, it is so easy to make!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 I am a person who LOVES celebrating birthdays.
 I just love having something to look forward to, and I really enjoy making the people I cherish most feel special and recognized.
 When my kids were little I got a cheap happy birthday banner at Target.
 Every year the night before someone’s birthday I would string it up with balloons so that when they came down the stairs in the morning it’s the first thing they would see!

 The birthday banner and balloons has definitely become one of our kids favorite traditions!
 With four young kids though the banner that I bought way back when bit the dust a long time ago!
 After replacing it a few times now, I finally decided it was time to make my own DIY happy birthday banner!